instantOS/instantos.github.io/docs/neovim.md

 `Sum` has the same functionality here.

-Typing `dm` will generate a display math environment
+Typing `dm` will generate a display math environment.

-These snippets will work in `.tex` files as well as in markdown files within math environments.
+These snippets will work in `.tex` files as well as in Markdown files within math environments.

 ### Markdown